1919–20 Football League: Team changes

 Arsenal, who had finished 6th in the Second Division in 1914-15 (later amended to 5th place in 1975 after an error in the calculation of goal average was discovered) were also elected to the First Division.

-It has been alleged that Arsenal Chairman Sir Henry Norris bribed or in some way unduly influenced the voting members of the Football League, in particular, Football League President John McKenna at the League's AGM and that McKenna made a speech recommending Arsenal's promotion ahead of Spurs thanks to the formers' longer spell in the League (Arsenal joined in 1893, Spurs in 1908), although Barnsley and Wolves, who both finished ahead of Arsenal, had been members of the league longer than Arsenal; Wolves since its inception in 1888.
+It has been alleged that Arsenal Chairman Sir Henry Norris bribed or in some way unduly influenced the voting members of the Football League, in particular, Football League President John McKenna at the League's AGM and that McKenna made a speech recommending Arsenal's promotion ahead of Spurs thanks to the formers' longer spell in the League (Arsenal joined in 1893, Spurs in 1908), although Wolves, who finished ahead of Arsenal, had been a member of the league since its inception in 1888.
 However, detailed reports of the meeting in The Sportsman, Athletic News, Daily Mirror and The Times the following day made no mention of this.
 They did report that Football League Management Committee member C.E.
 Sutcliffe made a speech stating that the expansion would give them an opportunity to do right by Chelsea.
 It would seem strange if such a speech were made by the League President and somehow all the media failed to report it.
 Arsenal have not been relegated from the top flight of the English game since, the only club in continuous membership since 1919.
+Nine teams applied for the two available promotion places: